Summary Interoperable Learning Record ILR ILR ILR ILR ILR

-The Comprehensive Learner Record (CLR) is the new generation of secure and verifiable learning records supporting all nature of learning recognition and achievements including courses, competencies and skills, and employer-based learning achievements.
+The Comprehensive Learner Record (CLR) is the new generation of secure and verifiable learning and employment records supporting all nature of academic and workplace recognition and achievements including courses, competencies and skills and employer-based achievements and milestones.

 The Comprehensive Learner Record is part of IMS's digital credentials portfolio that also includes Competencies and Academic Standards Exchange® (CASE®) and Open Badges.